-DISCOVER ALASKA AND THE ARCTIC THROUGH SCIENCE
+DISCOVER THE NORTH THROUGH SCIENCE

 Alaska’s landscapes are constantly changing.
 Wind and water erode and transform rock and soil.
 Movements of the Earth’s crust cause earthquakes and volcanoes.
 These physical processes shape the land in small and large ways.
 The science behind these processes reveals and explains Alaska’s dynamic features.